 - Helping management with pursuing a criminal case against the wrongdoers

-- Establishing control measures, policies and procedures to prevent frauds in future
+- Establishing control measures, policies and procedures to prevent fraud in future

-- Set-up governance practice to monitor fraud risks
+- Set-up governance practices to monitor fraud risks

 When a company appoints a fraud investigating agency, the following steps help to achieve the set objectives: